blue-lotus-lab/LibExtentions/Research/readme.md

 - free to use on your research
 - free to use on your product as/at/on your own risks
-- our budget to improve is limited, you can help us by conecting "contact@lotuschain.org" subject "help for ai/research"
+- our budget to improve this ai is limited, you can help us by conecting "contact@lotuschain.org" subject "help for ai/research"

 ---